-- 44. The quality of service we provide is most important.
-It is essential that we reflect this commitment to quality in the billing and recovery process. - 45.
-Cabinet will set standards to measure performance and will monitor against these standards on a quarterly basis.
+- If a credit results in changing the amount of VAT originally charged, the credit memo must show the full details HM Revenues & Customs will need. - Monitoring performance - The quality of service we provide is most important.
+It is essential that we reflect this commitment to quality in the billing and recovery process. - Cabinet will set standards to measure performance and will monitor against these standards on a quarterly basis.

-Appendix 2 - Anti-Money-Laundering Strategy
+Appendix 2

+Anti-money-laundering strategy

-- 1. We will do all we can to: - prevent us and our employees from being exposed to money laundering; - identify the possible areas where it may happen; and - comply with all legal and regulatory requirements, especially in terms of reporting actual or suspected cases.
+- 1. We will do all we can to: - prevent us and our employees from being exposed to money laundering. - identify the possible areas where it may happen; and - •comply with all legal and regulatory requirements, especially in terms of reporting actual or suspected cases.

-The main points:
+The main points

-- We are committed to preventing, detecting and reporting money laundering; - All employees must be on the lookout for the signs of money laundering; - Any employee who suspects money laundering is taking place must report this promptly to the Money Laundering Reporting Officer (MLRO); - We will not accept a payment in cash if it is more than £2000; and - The Money Laundering Regulations are detailed and complicated if you are in any doubt about how to follow the strategy, please contact the MLRO, Deborah Harris, Chief Internal Auditor: Email: deborah.harris@staffordshire.gov.uk / Tel: 01785 276406
+- We are committed to preventing, detecting, and reporting money laundering. - All employees must be on the lookout for the signs of money laundering. - Any employee who suspects money laundering is taking place must report this promptly to the Money Laundering Reporting Officer (MLRO). - We will not accept a payment in cash if it is more than £2000; and - The Money Laundering Regulations are detailed and complicated - if you are in any doubt about how to follow this strategy, please contact the MLRO, Deborah Harris, Chief Internal Auditor: Email: deborah.harris@staffordshire.gov.uk/Tel: 01785 276406